bassdman/vue-feature-toggle/README.md

 </content-area>
 ```
 It's generally a bad idea to have visibility rules in the template.
 Of course, by refactoring the template a little bit the code will look better.
 But that's not the point.
-The problem is: The view-logic is spread in multiple files and if the viewlogic changes, you have to change in minimum one template.
+The problem is: The view-logic is spread in .html and .js files and if the viewlogic changes, you have to change at least them.
+And all visibility rules are spread over the whole system.
 That's not good.

 ## The solution
 Feature-toggle.
 All View-Logic is placed in one place.
 This can be a config file, a webservice or a tool with a User Interface.a
 When you want to change a visibility rule, for example "Show feature XYZ also in the french shop", you just have to update the config or add this info in an UI.
 And no developer is needed for it.

 <a href="https://martinfowler.com/articles/feature-toggles.html">Read the article from Martin Fowler about feature toggle for a more understanding.</a>

 ## The Usage